aurnik987/ECE-4180-Automatic-Pet-Door-Opener/README.md

 ### Demo - the latch opening and closing when the motion sensor is triggered with the pet collar in range:
 VID_20181211_113110 (1).mp4

+## Next Steps / Improvements
+- Create the same functionality, but with a 2-way door
+- Stronger servo will be able to move a heavier latch
+- Better motion detector will be able to reduce wait times
+- Change the automatic 5 second latch opening to a system that detects when the door opens/closes